 While the rig itself is generated automatically, its quality depends on the quality of the prototype.
 Creating a good prototype requires choosing right positions for its elements.

-If the character already has a rig attached, this rig will be deleted when you click the Rig mode button.
+If the character already has a rig attached, this rig will be deleted when you enter the Rig mode, and replaced with corresponding Prototype objects, which you can then edit.

 Clicking this button opens the Quick Rigging Tool: a dedicated instrument for quickly creating humanoid rigs.